-With the aim of bringing the science curriculum to life, the creative team will deliver memorable experiences via the power of vivid story-telling, hands-on practical challenges & horizon-widening field trips, with the aim of building pupils’ science capital.
-With the help of Year 3, Investigator Toni creates a time machine – but finds herself trapped when the malfunctioning machine starts rocketing around in time and space.
-In an ongoing narrative of peril and adventure, can Year 3 work together to get her back?
+With the help of Year 3, Investigator Terri is building a time machine – but finds herself trapped when the malfunctioning machine starts rocketing around in time and space.
+In a year long on-going narrative of peril and adventure, can Year 3 work together to help her succeed?

-Our artistic partners on this project are One Tenth Human and are also being advised by Dr Lynne Bianchi, Director of the Science and Engineering Education Research & Innovation Hub at Manchester University (SEERIH).
+Funded by the Paul Hamlyn Foundation, Terri and the Time machine is a Z-arts collaboration with award-winning theatre company, One Tenth Human.
+We are also being advised by Dr Lynne Bianchi, Director of the Science and Engineering Education Research & Innovation Hub at Manchester University (SEERIH).

-- Regular live Zoom calls with performers in character as “Investigator Terri”, a time-travelling engineer, and her colleague, “Investigator Giddy”
+Regular Zoom calls with performers in character as “Investigator Terri”, a time-travelling engineer, and her colleague, “Investigator Giddeon”.

-- Sessions will begin with an imaginative prompt: an interaction with a performer via Zoom, an email or letter from a character, an exciting package to be unwrapped, or a film containing a secret message found online by the teacher and investigated further with the help of the children.
+- Sessions begin with an imaginative prompt: a performance from Terri or Giddeon via Zoom, an email or letter from the characters or an exciting package to be unwrapped and investigated further with the help of the children.

-- Prompts will hook the children back into the story, reminding them of the high-stakes situation, and setting the scene for each particular challenge.
-Teachers will then support children to investigate Toni’s challenge, come up with creative solutions, and capture solutions in order to feed back to Toni – who’ll provide encouragement and reward.
+- Prompts hook the children back into the story, reminding them of the high-stakes situation, and setting the scene for each particular challenge.
+Teachers then support children to investigate Terri’s challenge, come up with creative solutions, and capture solutions in order to feed back to Terri.

 - Provision for pupils to experience educational visits to help provide a context to learning.